-Including testimonials is another excellent way to strengthen your B2B content marketing.
+Including testimonials is another excellent way to strengthen your B2B content marketing strategy.
 In fact, 67% of B2B customers consider peer reviews as an important factor in their decision-making process.

 Build trust with your audience by taking the time to collect powerful testimonials from your existing customers, then share them with your audience of prospective buyers.
 You may also consider creating case studies or white papers to give your audience an in-depth look at how your product or service can boost business.

 If your B2B content marketing strategy doesn’t include email, it should.
-74% of B2B content marketers surveyed say email is their most successful distribution channel.
+A survey shows 74% of B2B content marketers say email is their most successful distribution channel.